danlaush/audio-update/README.md

 ## Process

-* User navigates to website, logs in
+* User navigates to website
 * User drags and drops modules in a list
 * User clicks play to test audio track
 * User sets schedule when update should play (weekdays at 6:45am, etc)
 * User saves their changes
-* [Somehow]
-** Server saves the user's script
-** 15min before start time, server generates new mp3
-** User's device plays the mp3 at the appointed time
+* User sets up [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) to open the webpage at a given time

 ## Challenges